gooddata/gooddata-ui-sdk/docs/sdk-dev.md

 There might be situations when you want to quickly test changes made in the SDK packages in your own app.
 Let's try `sdk-ui` as an example (this guide is applicable to other packages – `sdk-model`, `sdk-backend-spi`, etc. as well).
 Use the following steps (we assume your app uses `yarn` as a dependency manager, you should be able to replace `yarn` by `pnpm` or `npm` depending on your app's setup and achieve the same results):

 1. Run `yarn link` in the `sdk-ui` folder.
-1. Run `yarn link "@gooddata/sdk-ui"` in your app root folder.
+2. Run `yarn link "@gooddata/sdk-ui"` in your app root folder.

 You only have to do the linking once.
 After you linked the package, you can run the compilation:

-1. Run `pnpm run dev` in the `sdk-ui` folder.
+1. Run `rushx dev` in the `sdk-ui` folder.
 This will start the compilation in watch mode and will rebuild `sdk-ui` on every change
-1. Run your app (you can use watch mode if applicable).
+2. Run your app (you can use watch mode if applicable).
 You will see the up-to-date version of `sdk-ui` in your app and it will refresh as long as `pnpm run dev` is running.